AndradeF87/aura-villas-bali/docs/executive-summary.md

 The strategic rebuild plan positions AURA Villas Bali to capture market leadership through technology innovation while building a sustainable, scalable business that can expand globally and create significant shareholder value.

-**Expected Impact:** Transform AURA Villas Bali from a startup concept into the dominant luxury villa platform in Southeast Asia, with clear path to global expansion and potential IPO or strategic acquisition within 24-36 months.
+**Expected Impact:** Transform AURA Villas Bali from a startup concept into the dominant boutique villa platform in Southeast Asia, with clear path to global expansion and potential IPO or strategic acquisition within 24-36 months.

 ---